You all know how much I love to-do lists and planners. Well, I have discovered something new which I absolutely adore!

 My page is divided into two columns, one column for SaganMorrow.com work and one column for my major clients.
 From there, these are sub-sectioned out into tables (such as “Blog,” “Facebook & Twitter,” and “Other”), which include three columns: a blank space for me to check things off, the actual task itself, and then the approximate amount of time that task will take me.

-Laminate your daily #organizing checklist & use a dry erase marker so you can reuse it every day!
+Laminate your daily organizing checklist and use a dry erase marker so you can reuse it every day—learn how to do it:

 I find this tool to be extremely helpful in juggling all of the different work I have to do each day, and it’s oh-so-satisfying to check things off as I complete them!
 Using a dry-erase marker over a plastic sheet protector makes this an environmentally-friendly organizing tool, too, and one which you can keep reusing day after day.